Product Description

 Continuing education credits from NASW-MA

-This is an introductory intensive in dialogic practice.
+This is an introductory intensive in dialogic practice as it arose in Open Dialogue.
 It is experiential and hands-on.
 There will be an emphasis on two aspects.

 (1) The Key Elements of Dialogic Practice.

 This practice invites the creation of a “dialogic space,” or context for listening.
-The relational skill set, or set of key elements, is the foundation for common language, understanding and the emergence of new possibilities of hope.
+The relational skill set, or set of key elements, is the foundation.

 (2) The Presence of the Therapist.

 The focus here is on the therapist’s presence or optimal way of being.
-We will examine how to sustain presence or what IFS developer Richard Schwartz cals “Self-Leadership, the eight Cs:” calmness, creativity, connectedness, curiosity, compassion, courage, confidence, and clarity in often challenging clinical situations.
+We will examine how to sustain presence or what IFS developer Richard Schwartz calls “Self-Leadership, the Eight Cs:” calmness, creativity, connectedness, curiosity, compassion, courage, confidence, and clarity in challenging clinical situations.

 My framework is integrative and humanistic.
-Within an emphasis on dialogical communication, I also incorporate elements of different relational approaches that have influenced me over the course of my career.
-I am mainly rooted in open dialogue and reflecting-process work, which evolved from family therapy, but have also been trained in analytic and psychodynamic approaches, and most recently, the internal family systems approach, “IFS.”
+I am mainly rooted in dialogic and reflecting-process work, which evolved from family therapy, but have also been trained in analytic and psychodynamic approaches, and most recently, the internal family systems approach, “IFS.”

 Continuing Education Credits

 CEUs are pending.
 Applications have been made to the chapter of the National Association of Social Workers in Massachusetts.
-It is the responsibility of the attendee to check back to verify that these continuing education credits have been approved and are valid for their particular license in their particular state.
+It is the responsibility of the attendee to check back to verify that these continuing education credits are valid for their particular license in their particular state.

 Tuition

-To register, please send a check in the amount of $1175.00 to
+To register, please pay online or send a check to:

 Mary Olson, PhD, 24 West Main Street, Suite 360, Clinton, CT, 06413.